vsandrade/ProAgil/README.md

 # Seja Fullstack com Asp.NET Core Web API, Angular 7 & EF Core - [Course](https://www.udemy.com/angular-dotnetcore-efcore/).

-This is all of the files for our Course about Bootstrap 4.
+This is all of the files for our Course about Angular, WebAPI and More

 The Summary is: